 You visit this page because you know how to write a SQL query.
-Learn how you can use your expertise to do your work better and save your time!
+Learn how to use your expertise to do your work better and save time!

-The SelectCompare idea is very simple: write an SQL query to extract data to compare on each data source.
+The Selectcompare idea is very simple: write an SQL query to extract data to compare each data source.

 You can create data connections separately from comparison projects, and reuse data connections in multiple projects.

-This is a quick manual that will show you how to compare data using SelectCompare.
+This quick manual will show you how to compare data using Selectcompare.

 Step by step

-On the bottom part of the screen you see two icons.
-The icon is used to create a new comparison project, while icon is used to access your defined connections.
+On the bottom part of the screen, you see two icons.
+The icon is used to create a new comparison project, while the icon is used to access your defined connections.

 Create data connection

-SelectCompare can use data from any OLEDB, ODBC or .NET data source that is installed on your machine.
+SelectCompare can use data from any ODBC data source that is installed on your machine.
 When you click the icon, the program will display a page with a list of defined connections.
-Initially this list will also be empty.
+Initially, this list will also be empty.

-Here, in order to create a new connection, you have to click the icon.
+Here, to create a new connection, you have to click the icon.

 You will be presented with a form that allows you to enter the details of the connection:

-You can assign a color to connections to visually separate them from each other, for example baseline from test environment, or Oracle and SQL Server.
+You can assign a color to connections to visually separate them from each other, for example, baseline from the test environment, or Oracle and SQL Server.

 The list of data sources depends on what data providers are installed on your machine.
 Depending on the selected data source, the further steps of creating a connection will vary.
 I will cover some of the scenarios in future posts.

-When the connection is created, the resulting connection string is returned to the Connection string edit box.
+The resulting connection string is returned to the Connection string edit box when the connection is created.
 You can make changes to it, or click the Test Connection button to verify that the connection string is valid.

 The screenshot below shows a sample connection to an Access database.

-When the connection is created, you have to save it in order to use it in data comparisons.
+When the connection is created, you have to save it to use it in data comparisons.